RaymondBello/RaymondBello/README.md

 ### Hi, I'm Ray! 👋

-- 🔭 I’m currently working on an Autonomonous flight control system
+- 🔭 I’m currently working on an Autonomous flight control system
 - 🌱 I’m currently learning Haskell, Tensorflow, Keras and C#
 - 👯 I’m looking to collaborate on Control System Design and Machine Learning
 - 🤔 I’m looking for help with Haskell and Swift